Parallel Actors and Learners: A Framework for Generating Scalable RL Implementations: Experiments

 \subsection{Experimental Setup}

-We conduct our experiments on 8-core Intel i7-6700 3.4GHz CPU with 24GB DDR4 memory and a Nvidia GeForce GTX 1650 GPU with 4GB GDDR6 memory as the accelerator.
+We conduct our experiments on 56-core Intel(R) Xeon(R) Gold 5120 CPUs with 128GB DDR4 memory and a Nvidia TITAN Xp GPU with 12GB GDDR6 memory as the accelerator.
 We implement the synchronization mechanism using pthreads \cite{pthread} and the training of neural networks using LibTorch \cite{pytorch}.
-We test our framework on 3 reinforcement learning algorithms including DQN \cite{dqn}, DDPG \cite{ddpg}, and SAC \cite{sac}.
+We test our framework on reinforcement learning algorithms including DQN \cite{dqn} and DDPG \cite{ddpg}.
 DQN targets at discrete action space while DDPG and SAC targets at continuous action space.
-We use \textit{LunarLander-v2} \cite{openai_gym} environment to test the algorithms targeted at discrete action space and \textit{Ant-v2} \cite{openai_gym,mujoco} environment to test the algorithms targeted at continuous action space.
+We use \textit{LunarLander-v2} \cite{openai_gym} environment to test the algorithms.
 In all our experiments, the desired ratio between the throughput of the data collection and the data learning (update\_interval) is set to 1.